bbb

 BBB_LOG_LEVEL info Same as --loglevel flag

-BBB_DNS_CACHE (off) Set to 1, true, yes, or on to enable process-local DNS caching
+BBB_DNS_CACHE (off) Set to 1 or true to enable process-local DNS caching

-BBB_DNS_PIN (off) Set to 1, true, yes, or on to pin DNS to a single IP (implies BBB_DNS_CACHE=1)
+BBB_DNS_PIN (off) Set to 1 or true to pin DNS to a single IP (implies BBB_DNS_CACHE=1)

 BBB_AZBLOB_ACCOUNTKEY Azure Storage shared key for all accounts